 Elk Creek Fire Community Chipping Program

 You can protect your home from wildfire with help from the Elk Creek Fire Protection District Community Chipping Program.
 Elk Creek Fire is helping residents and property owners create defensible space by providing free chipping of branches, logs and small trees.
 If you clear woody vegetation from around your home and stack it in a slash pile, we’ll chip it at no cost.
-The wood chips will remain on the property, we will not remove them.

 Accepted materials include trees, logs and branches up to 12 inches in diameter, free of nails and wire.

 - No construction or building materials, treated lumber, fence posts or signs.

 - New home construction sites are not eligible for this program.

 - No shrubs, root wads, stumps, dirt or rocks.
 These items clog and damage chipping equipment.

 - No grass clippings, trash, weeds, bags of leaves or raked needles.

 - Piles must be stacked by 8 a.m. on the scheduled chipping day.
 Chipping will take place Monday through Friday.
 Improperly stacked piles, and any piles stacked after 8 a.m, may not be identified or collected.